freemanbot/paindumonde-infra-staging/README.md

-# pipeline-infrastructure-staging
+# paindumonde-infrastructure-staging

-This repo holds the Kubernetes configuration files for the pipeline application.
+This repo holds the Kubernetes configuration files for the paindumonde application.

 ## Target Environment